YonghaoZhao722/YeastSAMDoc/docs/index.md

 3. After setting the model size and weights, click *Compute Embeddings*.
 This process takes a few seconds to complete.

-4. Once embeddings are computed, click **Automatic Segmentation Settings**, set the configuration as shown.
-These settings are proven to be most accurate on the training DIC images in general.
+4. Once embeddings are computed, click **Automatic Segmentation**, you'll see the segmentation.

 For steps beyond these YeastSAM-specific operations, refer to this tutorial video: [Annotator 2D tutorial](https://www.youtube.com/watch?v=9xjJBg_Bfuc)